coopdevs/timeoverflow-provisioning/README.md

 Note the `backup_file` you specify must be the basename of the file that the `playbooks/backup.yml` downloaded to your `playbooks/files/` directory.
 Keep in mind you won't see it if you `git status` since it's ignored by Git.

 To migrate the old production database you'll have to specify `source_server` as `old_production`, while `target_server` can be `staging` to test things first and the new production host when ready.
+Remember run the restore playbook with a sysadmin user with root privileges because it need to become to the app user in many tasks.